Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 A remote code execution vulnerability exists in the way that the Microsoft Server Message Block 1.0 (SMBv1) server handles certain requests.
 Write access to the exposed share is required.
-Sucesfull exploitation result in a SYSTEM shell from an aut.
+Successful exploitation result in a SYSTEM shell from an authenticated access.

 *Detect vulnerability*

-The Nmap *smb-vuln-ms17-010.nse* and *smb-vuln-cve-2017-7494* scripts attempt to detect if a SMBv1 server is vulnerable to the remote code execution vulnerability MS17-010, a.k.a.
+The `nmap` `smb-vuln-ms17-010.nse` and `smb-vuln-cve-2017-7494` scripts attempt to detect if a SMBv1 server is vulnerable to the remote code execution vulnerability MS17-010, a.k.a.
 EternalBlue (vulnerability exploited by WannaCry and Petya ransomware) or CVE-2017-7494 aka SambaCry.